 - Locations: Epping, Victoria, Australia and Bristol, England

-Searching for any Newton’s living in the Bristol area with “mariner” as a keyword lead be back to my first family again.
+Searching for any Newton’s living in the Bristol area with “mariner” as a keyword led me back to my first family again.
 There was also another Newton family with a mariner father (John Newton b.1790 in Bristol), but he had no son called Joseph (or Charles).
-Searching for Thomas Newton’s who worked as Mariners brought up one match, that of Captain Thomas Brethrick NEWTON born c.1825 in Skirbeck, Loncolnshire.
+Searching for any Thomas Newton’s who worked as a mariner brought up one match, that of Captain Thomas Brethrick NEWTON born c.1825 in Skirbeck, Lincolnshire.
 However, he didn’t have a son named Joseph (or Charles) either, and no links to Bristol.

 Fairly satisfied there were no other leads to follow, I began to look deeper into the first family again.
 One aim was to find any further family links to mariners which might help explain the three Master Mariner brothers and “Captain Newton” comments in Joseph’s funeral notice, but my main focus was to try and find Joseph after he disappeared from records at age 4 and hopefully discover something which linked the two Josephs together as being the same person.
 I traced each sibling in turn, and finally came across two mariner’s records for Joseph which clinched the deal!